 Thanks to my joint articles, I have an Erdös number of 3.
 This means that I’m only three co-authors away from Paul Erdös, the most prolific mathematician in history (biographical links to Wikipedia here and to the MacTutor history of mathematics site here).
-The MathSciNet database gives the chain as Dresden — Art Benjamin (at Harvey Mudd) — Phyllis Chinn (at Humboldt State) — Paul Erdös.
-How cool is that!
+The MathSciNet database used to give the chain as Dresden — Art Benjamin (at Harvey Mudd) — Phyllis Chinn (at Humboldt State) — Paul Erdös, but sometimes it replaces Phyllis Chin with Paul Chartrand (Western Michigan), who co-authored with Art Benjamin and with Paul Erdös.
 (Some famous people with Erdös number 3 include Larry Page, Sergey Brin, Kurt Gödel, and John von Neumann.)

 Some of my articles have also been referenced in books.
 For example, my two papers on the last non-zero digits of various sequences are quoted in Note 1.8.10 of the book, “Numbers and Functions: From a classical-experimental mathematician’s point of view” by Victor H. Moll of Tulane University, as seen here.
 (Note that I’ve actually proved that these are transcendental numbers and not just irrational numbers.)

-I’ve given many presentations on mathematics and one on teaching mathematics, at local and national conferences.
-Also, Art Benjamin (mentioned above) gave a presentation on our joint work at MIT in December of 2004, and fellow W&L professor Wayne Dymacek gave a talk on our joint paper here at W&L. Recently, I gave a talk at JMU on the Mahler measure and again on the Look-and-Say sequence, and a student of mine gave a talk at Loyola (in Maryland) on her senior honors thesis (on the subject of factor rings).
+I’ve given many presentations on mathematics at local and national conferences.
+Also, Art Benjamin (mentioned above) gave a presentation on our joint work at MIT in December of 2004.
+Recently, I gave a talk at JMU on the Mahler measure and again on the Look-and-Say sequence, and a student of mine gave a talk at Loyola (in Maryland) on her senior honors thesis on factor rings.